 It can be as simple as letting them choose what to wear.
 Sure you might end up going for a walk with a kid dressed like the inside of a fancy dress shop, but that’s ok!
 If they love the way they look, then go with it.

 As kids grow up and their bodies start to change they will need to take responsibility for their own cleanliness to keep them fresh and confident.
 You can start this early by letting them wash themselves as much as possible.
 Our range of bath time products for children have been designed to empower kids to take charge of their own bath time with easy to use hand pumps and foam which sticks to the fingers rather than ending up down the plughole and built in pong-preventers to keep them smelling sweet.
-Leave the baby wash behind and get them their own big kid products.
+Leave the baby wash behind and get them their own big kid products, including our Pit Stop first deodorant for kids.

 Encourage them to speak up for themselves